The Ultimate Guide to Telluride, Colorado Hiking

 A Moderate Trail ~ Right Outside Telluride Proper

-Another moderate trail that can be accessed right from Telluride proper, this is a 3-mile loop that takes you lush aspen forests, sprawling fields and meadows, and wide-open sightlines of Telluride the entire way.
+Another moderate trail that can be accessed right from Telluride proper is the Jud Wiebe.
+This is a 3-mile loop that takes you lush aspen forests, sprawling fields and meadows, and wide-open sightlines of Telluride the entire way.

 How to get there: Go north on North Aspen Street from downtown just as you would to get to Cornet Creek Falls.
 Instead of going straight, cross the bridge on the left and you'll see the well-marked trail.